 Some agencies may offer their staff additional benefits, such as profit-sharing schemes, free gym membership, car allowance and medical insurance.

 Income figures are intended as a guide only.

-Working hours are typically from 9am to 6pm, Monday to Friday.
-However, there is often the expectation to start the day early or stay late in order to meet deadlines.
+A typical week runs from 9am to 6pm, Monday to Friday.
+However, you'll often be expected to start the day early or stay late in order to meet deadlines.
 Weekend work is rare.

-Although hours may be irregular, paid overtime is rare, but some agencies will offer time in lieu.
-Career breaks or part-time work are not typical in the industry but opportunities are increasing.
-Job-sharing and part-time work are sometimes possible and some of the larger agencies offer paid sabbaticals after a qualifying period of service.
+Although there are few opportunities for paid overtime in the industry, some agencies will offer time off in lieu.
+Career breaks and part-time work aren't common, but job sharing is sometimes possible and some of the larger agencies offer paid sabbaticals after a qualifying period of service.